wallman1/Data-Science-11/Documentation.md

 ### After Deployement Fixing Bugs Post
 When fixing a bug after deployment, I need to first replicate the issue by reproducing the conditions under which the error occurred.
 Use debugging tools, such as pdb, to trace the problem and pinpoint the exact cause.
 Once identified, implement the necessary fix and test it thoroughly to ensure the bug is resolved and no new issues are introduced.
 After testing, deploy the updated version and continue to monitor the program for any further issues.

+## Peer Evaluation
+### Person 1 - Miles
+The program was very cool, The list of spells was very helpful because otherwise, I would be completely lost.
+The description of the spells was helpful, and layed out in a way that made very much sense.
+The spells storing over between sessions was a cool add on.
+Overall 11/10
+### Person 2 - Viv
+This program completed all the requirements of a fucntional API system, clearly displaying all the information needed.
+The GUI showed all the functions available and was very awesome.
+The code responded to incorrect code inputs and stored speels neatly.
+The system being able to save past information after being closed is a very useful and impressive fucntion that improves the user's experience.
+This sytem was very well coded and every function was completed with great planning and implementation.
+11/10

 ## Final Evaluation
 The application meets the operational needs of displaying spell details, handling a spellbook, and interacting through a user-friendly interface for D&D 5e spells.
 There is reasonable usability of the application; however, it could be improved by better error management, design, and overall speed of execution.
 Also, the handling of files and validation of user data could be improved to make sure user information is consistent throughout sessions.
 The system's architectural style along with its code comments are accurate, but the application’s functionality and overall user experience would benefit from more refined interface and user interaction design alongside additional sophisticated usability features.